 A guitar cable, generally an inexpensive and durable item, must be used to plug an electric guitar into an amplifier.
 There are multiple lengths to choose from, and we recommend a length of 5 feet or more.

-This light weight (8.5 pound) good quality amp includes an auxiliary input jack for jam-along with Media Player or CD and an output jack for silent practice
+An amplifier and cable are required for all electric guitars.
+This light weight (8.5 pound) practice amplifier is all that is necessary.
+There is an auxiliary input jack for jam-along with Media Player or CD, and an output jack for silent practice.